 Notwithstanding the above order of preference, the Board of Management reserves the right to refuse an application for enrolment in exceptional circumstances.

-Enrolment other than at the commencement of the second level cycle may be possible, subject to conditions, including the availability of space, gender suitable accommodation where relevant, having had experience of learning in a school within the Irish education system for entry to vacancies arising in State Examination years, being Form 3 and Form 6, verification as required concerning non-use of illegal substances, or tobacco, subject choice, and timing with the school year programme.
+Enrolment other than at the commencement of the academic year in Form 1 may be possible, subject to conditions, including the availability of space, gender suitable accommodation where relevant, having had experience of learning in a school within the Irish education system for entry to vacancies arising in State Examination years, being Form 3 and Form 6, verification as required concerning non-use of illegal substances, or tobacco, subject choice, and timing with the school year programme.

 Parents/Guardians have the right to appeal a refusal by a school to enrol a student to the Secretary General of the Department of Education and Skills, under Section 29 of the Education Act 1998.

 The following order of admission will apply under the First Criteria:

 a) To children who are baptised and Members of the Church of Ireland

 b) To children, whose parents/guardians are (or were at the time of death) Members of the Church of Ireland

 c) To children, who are Members of the following Religious Communities who sponsor other Reformed Tradition schools: Presbyterian, Methodist, Society of Friends.